Frequently Asked Questions

 We’re also offering instructors from different schools a shared space to develop together, something many have been asking for (our Level Up concept).

 And last but not least, we offer beginner classes with the goal of reaching new people who might not otherwise have taken the leap into dancing.
-The bachata scene in Oslo is already well established, but we believe it has the potential to grow into something much bigger.
+The bachata scene in Oslo is already well established, but we believe it has the potential to grow into something much, much bigger over time.

 Q: MY NORWEGIAN (OR MY ENGLISH) IS NOT SO GOOD, WHAT LANGUAGE DO YOU SPEAK IN CLASS?